kernelci/kernelci-core/doc/collection-upload.rst

  :resjson int code: The status code of the request.
  :resjson array result: An array with the results of each file saved.
- :resjsonarr int status: The status of the file saving operation.
+ :resjsonarr int status: The status of the file saving operation (can be 200, 201, 500).
  :resjsonarr int bytes: The bytes written to disk.
  :resjsonarr string error: A string with the error reason, in case of errors.
  :resjsonarr string filename: The name of the file as saved.